Fredylx/fictional-pokedex/README.md

 ## Acknowledgments

-We'd like to express our gratitude to the entire Pokemon community for their love and passion, which has inspired us to create this app.
+We'd like to express our gratitude to the entire Pokemon community for their love and passion, which has inspired me to create this app.
 Also, a special thanks to the SwiftUI community for their invaluable insights and support.

 Enjoy your adventure in the world of Pokemon with the Fictional Pokedex.
 Made with love in SwiftUI ❤️.
 Happy exploring!